withhankyo/withhankyo/README.md

-- 👋 Hi, we are Hankyō
+- 👋 Hi, we are hankyō
 - 🧑🏼‍💻 A Headless CMS crafted with ❤️ – a tool designed to support your upcoming micro and small projects.